jsommers/cbook/arraysstrings.rst

 The underlying implementation of a multi-dimensional array stores all the elements in a *single contiguous block of memory*.
 The array is arranged with the elements of the rightmost index next to each other.
 In other words, board[1][8] comes right before board[1][9] in memory.
 (This arrangement is called "row-major order" [#f2]_.)

+.. sidebar:: Memory access efficiency.

-(highly optional efficiency point) It's typically efficient to access memory which is near other recently accessed memory.
+   If you know about CPU caches and cache lines, you'll know that it's more efficient to access memory which is near other recently accessed memory.
 This means that the most efficient way to read through a chunk of the array is to vary the rightmost index the most frequently since that will access elements that are near each other in memory.

 .. index:: strings, string initialization